 Walker Bunch – Prologue

 Writing my family’s story, from my perspective, I realized that I jumped ahead some.
-For sure I should have put something about what my grandparents meant to me as well as their influence which was considerable.
+For sure I should have put something about what my grandparents meant to me as well as their influence which was considerable and atavistic.
 If you have already read Part One/Two/Three you know that I was born lucky!
 My ancestry has a pedigree akin to a mongrel dog but some stalwarts emerged along the way.

 In this part I not only want to honor my grandparents, parents and siblings, I hope to recognize my cousins along with nieces and nephews.
 Of course my son’s favorite mother, Cheryl, has her own amazing story.